Logarithmic Sobolev inequalities for generalised Cauchy measures: General case

 \section{General case}

-In the general case $n\geq 2$, the curvature-dimension criterion seems to be suboptimal.
-However, we can still recover an inequality with an explicit constant for small $\beta$.
-For larger $\beta$, the lower bound $\sigma_0$ becomes unreasonably high.
+The goal of this section is to obtain a weighted logarithmic Sobolev inequality in dimension $n\geq3$.
+Actually, in the general case $n\geq 2$, the curvature-dimension criterion is not optimal in the sense that it does not allow to recover the optimal lower bound, but it does not provide relevant inequalities for all $n/2<\beta$.
+Indeed, we can still recover an inequality with an explicit constant, for small $\beta$, but for larger $\beta$, the lower bound $\sigma_\beta$ becomes unreasonably high.

-There are two differences between the one-dimensional case and the general case.
-In Section \ref{Sec:Cauchy}, we have obtained the expression